 Savings from the implementation of the cuts will be reinvested in work and training schemes to help get them back into work, the Government has claimed.

-Liverpool West Derby MP, Ian Byrne, asked Ms Kendall during a heated Commons session: “Does the Secretary of State really believe it is fairer to balance the books on the backs of disabled people and the poor, rather than introduce a wealth tax on the super rich?”
+Earlier this week, Liverpool West Derby MP, Ian Byrne, asked Ms Kendall during a heated Commons session: “Does the Secretary of State really believe it is fairer to balance the books on the backs of disabled people and the poor, rather than introduce a wealth tax on the super rich?”

 Meanwhile Liverpool Labour councillor, Steve Munby has today labelled the cuts as a “continuation of Tory austerity” in a scathing social media post.